livingdocsIO/documentation/content/enterprise/reference-docs/server-api/hooks.md

 #### prepublishHookAsync()

-The prepublish hook allows modifications of the `documentVersion`.
+The prepublish hook allows modifications of the [DocumentVersion]({{< ref "/enterprise/reference-docs/server-api/document-version.md" >}}).
 For this reason any prepublish hook should always return `{documentVersion}`, allowing it to be modified by the next hook or to be published.

 ```js
 async prepublishHookAsync ({documentVersion}) {